 See?
 I already got bogged down.
 Let me back up and answer the question you inevitably Googled: what does open source mean?

-Literally just tell me what open source is
+Literally just tell me: What is open source software?

 The term "open source" refers to any software where the source code is freely available for anyone to read, edit, and redistribute.
 This means anyone who wants to can look through the code behind the program and learn how it works.
 It also means anyone who wants to can use that code for their own projects.
 Famous examples of open source software include WordPress, Firefox, and the Linux operating system.